-Kardashian Caught Lamar Doing Coke And Cheating— Odom Blames His ‘Genitalia’ For Marriage With Khloe Failing
+Kardashian Caught Lamar Doing Coke And Cheating — Odom Blames His Genitalia For Marriage With Khloe Failing

 Khloe Kardashian apparently caught her then-husband in a motel with drugs and other women.
 The former NBA player revealed that it was his “d**k” and his “habit” that killed his marriage with the reality star.

-Lamar Odom finally opened up about his drug problem and failed marriage nearly two years after his practically fatal overdose at a brothel in Nevada, Radar Online reported.
+Lamar Odom finally opened up in an essay about his drug problem and failed marriage nearly two years after his practically fatal overdose at a brothel in Nevada, Radar Online reported.

 The disgraced athlete admitted to having been in “one of the darkest places” when Khloe walked in on him getting high in a hotel room with a random woman.

-The bombshell first-person essay was titled The Players’ Tribune.
+The bombshell first-person essay was written for The Players’ Tribune.

 The 37-year-old recalled his experience waking up in the hospital room in Nevada after his drug overdose at a brothel.